Skip to main content

-The activity of the SIG has enabled and supported the School of Education's strong and long-standing commitment to continuing professional development and practitioner research and a portfolio of award-bearing programmes.
+The activity of the SIG has enabled and supported the Department of Education's strong and long-standing commitment to continuing professional development and practitioner research and a portfolio of award-bearing programmes.
 Of note are the Inclusive Curricula Award (2018); the TEAN Commendation for Effective Practice in Teacher Education (2019) and the AdvanceHE Connect on-boarding grant (2020).

 The SIG's activity and its dissemination through social media has attracted the interest of an increased number of requests by external collaborators, prospective PhD students, local schools, multi-academy trusts and the voluntary and charity sector.
 It is very pleasing that this network is growing.